-As mentioned in the Functional Description section of this manual, the camera uses a 12 bit ADC to digitize the output from the imaging sensor.
-When the camera is set for a pixel format that outputs pixel data at 8 bit effective depth, by default, the camera drops the 4 least significant bits from the ADC and transmits the 8 most significant bits (bit 11 through 4).
+As mentioned in the Functional Description section of this manual, the camera uses 12 bit ADCs to digitize the output from the imaging sensor.
+When the camera is set for a pixel format that outputs pixel data at 8 bit effective depth, by default, the camera drops the 4 least significant bits from each ADC and transmits the 8 most significant bits (bit 11 through 4).

-When the camera is set to shift by 1, the output from the camera will include bit 10 through bit 3 from the ADC.
+When the camera is set to shift by 1, the output from the camera will include bit 10 through bit 3 from each ADC.